kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 #### Spurious RFID reads during sprints

 If someone brings their timing tags near the RFID aerials during a sprint event, they can accidentally claim another rider's times.
-This is worse than loitering near the finish in mass-start races, as it isn't just their own results that get corrupted.
+This is worse than loitering near the finish in mass-start races, as it isn't just their own results that are affected.

 The best approach is vigilance, and to correct (or clear) the 'bib' field of the affected sprints as soon as possible.
 Use the 'note' field to explain what happened.